 From Sourcegraph, and based on Zipkin and Dapper, Appdash has clients for Go and Python, and supports the OpenTracing API.

-Appdash traces the end-to-end handling of requests and operations in your application.
+As a tracing tool, Appdash traces the end-to-end handling of requests and operations in your application.
 It displays timings and application-specific metadata for each step to debug performance issues, and displays traces in tree and timeline views for each request and its children.

 Created by Traceable(!), hypertrace “accepts all major tracing data formats”.
-In addition to the expected search and visualization of traces, hypertrace adds a couple of other convenience features typically found in more fully fledged observability tools such as:
+In addition to the expected search and visualization of traces, hypertrace adds a couple of other convenience features typically found in more fully fledged observability and tracing tools such as:

 - Service graph and metrics aggregation in real time.